This article has been checked for horticultural accuracy by Oliver Parsons.

 Are coffee grounds good for plants?

 Coffee grounds are an excellent compost ingredient and are fine to apply directly onto the soil around most garden plants if used with care and moderation.
 Coffee grounds contain nutrients that plants use for growth.
-The grounds are relatively high in nitrogen and also contain potassium and phosphorus, as well as being a source of moist organic matter.
+The grounds are relatively high in nitrogen and also contain potassium and phosphorus, as well as being a source of organic matter.

 How do you use coffee grounds for plants?

 The safest way to use coffee grounds in the garden is to add them to compost containers or worm bins.
 Used grounds rot down well, and homemade compost is superb for improving soil and growing healthy plants.
-While applying coffee grounds directly onto the soil around most plants is usually fine, this should be done with care as using grounds in this way is never a one-method-fits-all approach.
+While applying coffee grounds directly onto the soil around most plants is usually fine, this should be done with care and moderation as using grounds in this way is never a one-method-fits-all approach.
 The chief potential problem is that if applied in quantity to the soil surface, the fine particles clog together to form a barrier that prevents water and air from reaching plant roots.

 Simply emptying your coffee pot onto the border soil of established plants is fine as long as it’s not in the same place time after time.
-If you notice the grounds starting to build up, just rake or turn over the soil surface to incorporate the grounds into the top few centimetres of soil.

 Composting used coffee